openleanchain/RAG101/workshop2/rag_demo/README.md

 ---

 ## 1. Download
-Download this folder to your VS Code workfolder.
+Go to https://github.com/openleanchain/RAG101/tree/main to download the repository as a ZIP file, then unzip it.
+Next, copy the **workshop2** folder to your VS Code workspace where you built workshop1.

 When you open the project in VS Code, you should see a new folder structure like: